 Snuggly nestled in the middle of Cookstown, the South Simcoe Theatre is another haunted building with no shortage of spooky stories.

-Since the building has been used as a meeting hall, dance studio, and theatre, there are plenty of people who have had ghostly experiences.
+The building has been used as a meeting hall, dance studio, and theatre so there are plenty of people who have had ghostly experiences.

 Many guests of the Gravenhurst Opera House have experienced goosebumps, cold spots, and a few have even claimed to have seen Ben himself walking around behind the stage.
-Others, however, have spent years at the theatre without so much as a whisper from old Ben.
+Others have spent years at the theatre without so much as a whisper from old Ben.

 Would You Check Out These Haunted Places In The Barrie Area?

-Do you have the courage to check out these haunted places in Simcoe County?
-Seeing as all these locations have friendly ghosts, we think just about anybody should go check them out.
+Do you have the courage to check out these haunted places in Simcoe Muskoka?
+Seeing as most these locations have friendly ghosts, we think just about anybody should go check them out.

 Featured image: Ryan Miguel via pexels.com